 Midtown’s Pie in the Sky Pizza remodeled its interior, and re-opened as The Row, “a Music Row themed Southern eatery and bar”.
 The menu includes pickled flights with house-made pickles, dessert flights, and other dishes meant to serve family-style.
 The dining area is open to the public, as well as an outdoor patio and a full bar.
 Live music is also featured.

 2600 Franklin Pike

 Sinema is a sleek restaurant and bar in Nashville’s historic Melrose theater.
 Built on heritage, community, and culture, the team provides an atmosphere of relaxed luxury.
-Executive Chef Dale Levitski has crafted an eclectic American menu that is unique to Nashville, with emphasis on classically-inspired dishes with a modern spin.
+The eclectic American menu is unique to Nashville, with emphasis on classically-inspired dishes with a modern spin.

 150 3rd Avenue South

 The new project from TomKats Hospitality Group’s Tom Morarles has opened downtown Nashville’s newest urban market, The Southernaire.
 The Southernaire is a 1,215-square-foot market that provides downtown residents a convenient place to shop for meal ingredients and unique Nashville-made products.
 Also available at The Southernaire is a limited supply of fresh produce, dairy products, eggs, cheeses, tea, coffee, snack foods, baking items, and Mrs. Meyer’s cleaning products.

 4100 Hillsboro Circle